jdevinney/bale_old/src/other_serial/C/toposort.md

 ## toposort
 ### Definition
-We are given a matrix that is a random row and column permutation of a an upper triangular matrix (with ones on the diagonal).
+We are given a matrix that is a random row and column permutation of an upper triangular matrix (with ones on the diagonal).
 Such a matrix has been called a morally upper triangular matrix.
 This algorithm finds a row and column permutation that, when applied, returns it to an upper triangular form.

 ### Algorithms
-First we generate the problem by reading in or generating an upper triangular matrix with one on the diagonal and then applying random row and column permutations.
+First we generate the problem by reading in or generating an upper triangular matrix with ones on the diagonal and then applying random row and column permutations.
+This is the input to the toposort algorithm.
+The output of toposort is a row and a column permutation that, if applied, would result in an upper triangular matrix.

+We find these permutations by finding pivot and removing elements from the matrix.
+A pivot element is the (row,col) pair for the nonzero in a row that has only one nonzero.
+We put the row and col indices in the next available entries in the row and column permutations and "delete" the row and column from the matrix.
+We then repeat the process.

 #### enqueuing pivots

-   The output of toposort is a row and a column permutation that, if applied, would result in an upper triangular matrix.
+In the process of "deleting" a row and column we will make rows that only have a single non-zero.

    We set the row and column permutations,  rperm and cperm, one pivot at a time.